Key Takeaways

 Active inventory in San Antonio has risen 12.4% year over year, giving buyers more options and more negotiating power.
 Homes are sitting longer, price reductions are increasingly common, and sellers listing with agents face growing competition from the expanding supply.
 Roughly 14% of San Antonio contracts fail before closing due to financing issues, inspection disputes, or appraisal gaps.

-After subtracting commissions, repairs, carrying costs (mortgage, Bexar County property taxes, insurance, utilities for 3+ months), and closing fees, the net proceeds gap between an agent-listed sale and a competitive cash marketplace narrows considerably — especially for homes that need work.
+After subtracting commissions, repairs, carrying costs (mortgage, Bexar County property taxes, insurance, utilities for 3+ months), and closing fees, the net proceeds gap between an agent-listed sale and a competitive cash sale through an investor network narrows considerably, especially for homes that need work.

-- Downside: Expensive, slow, uncertain — and rising inventory makes it harder to stand out
+- Downside: Expensive, slow, uncertain.
+Rising inventory makes it harder to stand out.

 #3: iBuyers (Opendoor, Offerpad)